fitbl4nk/bl4nk.kr/content/blog/WhiteHat Contest 2024 Quals - gf/index.md

 ```

 A challenge where I got stuck combining gadgets here and there.

-I figured it out 20 minutes before the end...
+I figured out the solution 20 minutes before the end...

 ## 0x01.
 Vulnerability